Wing your Tough Negotiation? 9 Steps to Preparation Success

 9. Build a Team

 Avoid negotiating alone.
 Anyone who has ever been ganged up on knows the feeling.
-Same goes for preparation, co-opt a colleague.
-Ensure that your team are clear on your negotiating strategy and roles.
+Same goes for preparation, co-opt a colleague or two.
+Ensure that your negotiation team are clear on your negotiating strategy and roles.
 Without it, you run the risk of contradicting each other at the negotiating table and losing the upper hand.

 Our veteran negotiating clients are quick to train their more junior colleagues that success in negotiating is determined by what you do before you sit at the table.
-Tactics and behaviour won’t deliver consistent outsized results.
-For strength and confidence, look to your preparation process.
-It'll come as no surprise to you that our negotiation training courses focus on...preparation.
+Tactics and behavior won’t deliver consistent outsized results.
+For strength and confidence, look to your negotiation preparation process.
+It’ll come as no surprise to you that our negotiation training courses cast the lens right from the start on …preparation.